-Remember, at one point designers were LEAVING Google because Google didn't respect design.
+At one point designers were LEAVING GOOGLE because Google didn't respect design and designers.

 With this transformation, new opportunities have emerged for designers of all stripes, and especially those just getting started.
 Opportunities exist everywhere – Consultancies, startups, ad agencies, corporate inhouse, remote designer working on a beach somewhere in South America.
 There was a time if you ever went to work in-house at a company, it meant you sucked and couldn't cut it at a real agency.
 Those days are over.
 Fortune 100 companies get the value of design now, and are putting the pieces in place for design leadership at all levels.
 They know they cannot compete in the marketplace without the competitive advantage design brings.

 When I began to take on more management duties, it was paramount (among many, many other things) to be able to quickly recognize the strengths / weaknesses of staff or freelance designers, to best match them with projects that play to their strengths.
 It was then I realized how many "flavors" of Designer or Art Director are out there.
 With all of these career choices available now, recognizing your own strengths, and matching yourself up to the right designer career path will get you where you want to be much more quickly.

 The below descriptions are generalizations based on my own experience.
 The bottom line is know your strengths (be honest with yourself), and pick a path that plays to your strengths.
 You'll progress much more rapidly.

 Path #1: Ad Agency Art Director